34r7h/ecopos/README.md

 ecoposcommon - a common submodule that (no deps)

+To run:

-To run cd to the app or submodule dir and type 'grunt server'.
+cd to the app or submodule dir and type 'grunt server'.
 Compile 'grunt build'.

 *** note ***

 Changes to ecoposcommon must be compiled before it can be used by the other submodules or ecopos.
 Each submodule must be compiled prior to compiling ecopos. derp.